 You must decide for yourself whether you are in a position to use this path; the owner is not liable or responsible for any accidents.

 We will gladly supply you with the name of a company that will take you up to the castle entrance.
-This is only possible from Monday to Thursday up to 10 am at the latest for traffic safety reasons.
-Further information can be obtained from the Neuschwanstein Castle Administration Office.
+For safety reasons, this is only possible on Tuesdays and Thursdays between 10 am and 12 noon.
+Further information can be obtained from the .
+Castle Administration Office

 Once at the castle, you will be met at the visitor exit (clearly marked) by castle personnel and taken to join the tour group.
 After the tour we will of course accompany you back to the exit.

-Neuschwanstein Castle has a lift which makes it possible for wheelchair users and persons with reduced mobility to take part in the tours of the castle.
+Neuschwanstein Castle has a lift which makes it possible for wheelchair users and persons with reduced mobility to take part in the tours of the castle (registration required).
 Dimensions of the lift: door width 0.85 m,, depth 1.30 m..
 Please make sure your wheelchair is not too big for it.

 For fire and safety reasons we regret that only one wheelchair or walker user per hour can take part in a guided tour.